 At the 2007 Open Championship, Harrington defeated Sergio García in a four-hole playoff at Carnoustie Golf Links, Scotland, becoming the first Irishman to win The Open Championship in 60 years.

 After a long lean patch, Harrington returned to form in March 2015 when he won the Honda Classic, Florida.
 His world ranking before winning was 297th.

 The first African-American President of the United States of America has a well-established Irish heritage, and we’ll get to that, but as he was born in Honolulu, Hawaii, we chose that as his anchor location.
-His signs point to Wichita, Kansas, where his mother was born, Harvard Law School, of which he is a graduate, the Trinity United Church of Christ, Chicago, where he married Michelle Robinson in 1992 and of course The White House, the official residence of the President of United States of America where he has lived with Michelle and their daughters since 2009.
+His signs point to Wichita, Kansas, where his mother was born, Harvard Law School, of which he is a graduate, the Trinity United Church of Christ, Chicago, where he married Michelle Robinson in 1992 and of course The White House, the official residence of the President of United States of America where lived with Michelle and their daughters for eight years from January 2009.